-There are currently 11 designated Sites of Biological Importance (SBI's) within Standish Neighbourhood Area and it is essential that these are retained to encourage biodiversity.
+There are currently 12 designated Sites of Biological Importance (SBIs) within Standish Neighbourhood Area and it is essential that these are retained to encourage biodiversity.

-The increasing demands on land for housing needs has resulted in large areas of open space within the Neighbourhood Area, including Standish's former golf course, on Rectory Lane, being granted planning permission for housing development.
+The increasing demand for land for housing has resulted in planning permission being granted for large areas of open space within the Neighbourhood Area, including Standish's former golf course, on Rectory Lane.